 Can a mouthpiece treat sleep apnea?

-Can you have both sleep apnea and bruxism?
+Can I have both sleep apnea and bruxism?

 For millions of people diagnosed with sleep apnea, CPAP is the gold standard.
 It works.
 But it’s also a machine that straps a mask to your face, generates continuous airflow, and requires nightly setup, cleaning, and a power source.
 Compliance rates for CPAP are notoriously low — studies estimate that between 30% and 50% of people prescribed it don’t use it consistently.